enfogroup/aws-cdk-compliance/README.md

 The following features are available for KMS.

 * Key, compliant KMS Key Construct.
-Will throw if non-compliant properties are passed.
+Will throw if non-compliant properties are passed
 * defaultKeyProps, the KeyProps used to enforce compliance if you don't supply your own

 While we do not enforce *alias* on KeyProps we do recommend that you set it.